chipmuenk/pyfda/README.md

 Currently, binaries are provided for 64 bit Win 7 ...
 10 and for 64 bit Ubuntu (created with 2020.04).
 The binaries may work with other systems, too (untested).
 The binaries don't modify the system (except for two ASCII configuration files and a log file), they self-extract to a temporary directory that is automatically deleted when pyfda is terminated (except when it crashes).
 No additionaly software / libraries need to be installed.

-The binaries have been created using [pyInstaller](https://www.pyinstaller.org/), a `pyfdax.spec`, making it easy to create and distribute binaries for your system by running ``pyinstaller pyfdax.spec``.
+The binaries have been created using [pyInstaller](https://www.pyinstaller.org/).
+A `pyfdax.spec` is provided, making it easy to create and distribute binaries for your system by running ``pyinstaller pyfdax.spec``.

 ## Prerequisites